MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 author: "rothja"
 ms.author: "jroth"
 ---
-# Quickstart: SQL Server back up and restore to Azure Blob storage service
+# Quickstart: SQL back up and restore to Azure Blob storage service
 [!INCLUDE[tsql-appliesto-ss2008-asdbmi-xxxx-xxx-md.md](../includes/tsql-appliesto-ss2008-asdbmi-xxxx-xxx-md.md)]
 This quickstart helps you understand how to write backups to and restore from the Azure Blob Storage Service.
 The article explains how to create an Azure Blob Container, write a backup to the blob service, and then perform a restore.